 By now you are likely wondering what alternatives to bankruptcy really exist.
 There are quite a few, and combining them might also be a solution.
 Depending on your situation, 4 options that might work for you are: consolidation loans, debt repayment programs, debt settlement options or a Consumer Proposal.

-Debt Consolidation & Debt Repayment Plans
+Consolidation & Debt Repayment Programs

 Consolidation usually means consolidating your bills and everything you owe into a new loan.
 With a fine-tuned budget, this might work for you.
 For other people, consolidating only the monthly payments makes more sense.
 Don't worry if you've been turned down by your bank or credit union.
 There are other types of debt consolidation that may be available.